MaterializeInc/materialize/doc/developer/design/20231201_catalog_migration_to_persist.md

 2. Open the persist catalog.
 3. If the stash tombstone is `false` or doesn't exist, then we're done.
 4. Read persist catalog snapshot.
-5. Write catalog snapshot to stash.
+5. Replace the contents of the stash catalog with the persist catalog snapshot.
 6. Set the stash tombstone to `false`.

 NOTE: Steps (5) and (6) can be done as a single write as a performance optimization.